lowRISC/opentitan/hw/ip/adc_ctrl/doc/_index.md

 7. *Power off ADC*: The controller issues the power down command to the ADC.

-8. *Wait sleep time*: The controller will wait for the next sample timer to timeout before restarting at step (1).
+8. *Wait sleep time*: The controller will wait for the next sample timer to time out before restarting at step (1).

 In active operation the controller is in continuous scanning mode:
 * The ADC is continually powered on.
-* The sampling cycle time is the time taken for the ADC to take two samples (450us) plus internal processing time (4 clock cycles) from the adc controller.
+* The sampling cycle time is the time taken for the ADC to take two samples (450us) plus internal processing time (4 clock cycles) from the ADC controller.
 * The debounce timer will trigger the {{< regref "filter_status" >}} and interrupt after a configurable number of matching ADC samples have been seen, as determined by {{< regref "adc_sample_ctl" >}}.

 For low power operation the periodic scanning mode can be used.